 Increasing Debt

 Substantial debt can lead to money anxiety about student loans, car payments, mortgages, business loans, and credit cards.
-If your partner or spouse has a lot of debt or you are in a financially dependent relationship with them, it can trigger financial trauma in you.
-For some, accruing debt is an addictive and compulsive behavior.
+Having a partner or spouse with significant money stressors can also trigger financial trauma, as individuals may feel responsible for helping fix the situation.

 Financial Losses